alteryx/react-comms/src/Docs/getting-started/usage.md

 };
 ```

-It is best practice not to override or manipulate your model directly.
+As a best practice, you should not override or manipulate your model directly.
 That's where the `newModel` const is useful.

-After you've made a copy of your model and made any updates required to it, you simply call the handleUpdateModel method provided to you by the useContext React hook.
-This will update the model state internal to your custom application as well as dispatch any relevant messages to the parent application.
-To see more advanced examples, check out our `<Provider />` docs [here](#/UI-SDK%20Components/Provider).
+After you make a copy of your model and make any required updates, call the `handleUpdateModel` method provided to you by the `useContext` React hook.
+This updates the model state internal to your custom app and dispatches any relevant messages to the parent application.

+To explore more advanced examples, visit our `<DesignerApi />`  [docs](#/UI-SDK%20Components/DesignerApi).

 ## Build Process